Are Centauros exotic signals of the QGP?: Centauro related phenomena in Chacaltaya and Pamir chambers

-It seems that the high--energy showers from Chiron--type events { \it are also not usual hadrons} produced through the ordinary multiple meson production, high in the atmosphere.
+\item {\it Very wide lateral spread.}\\ It seems that the high--energy showers from Chiron--type events { \it are also not usual hadrons} produced through the ordinary multiple meson production, high in the atmosphere.
 Assumption of $p_{T}(\pi) \sim$ 400 MeV/c for such pions and $k_{\gamma}\sim$ 0.3 for their secondary interactions gives heights H $\sim 4 \sim 8$ km (i.e. 3-5 nuclear mean free paths) for typical $\langle E(\gamma) \cdot R\rangle$ measured in Chiron-type families.
 Some hadrons could survive such distances, by chance escaping the secondary interactions, but not their majority.
-Besides that, hadrons produced at such altitudes should be accompanied by air cascades from neutral pions associated with them, what is not observed. \item {\it Rapid attenuation (large interaction cross section).}

-Another surprising observation is a rapid attenuation of both single high energy ``hadrons'' and mini-clusters.
+Besides that, hadrons produced at such altitudes should be accompanied by air cascades from neutral pions associated with them, what is not observed. \item {\it Rapid attenuation (large interaction cross section).}\\ Another surprising observation is a rapid attenuation of both single high energy ``hadrons'' and mini-clusters.
 Majority of them start the shower development just after entering the chamber and their collision mean free path turns to be much smaller than the geometrical value.
-It is illustrated in Figure~\ref{Chirons_distr} which shows the result of systematic study \cite{Has_Tokyo} of interaction mean free path of high energy secondaries from Chiron type interactions.

-Figure~\ref{Chirons_distr} gives the distribution of shower starting position in Chacaltaya two-storey chambers, no. 19, 21 and 22.
-There were selected 222 hadronic showers of $E_{vis} \geq$ 10 TeV from 82 families of $\Sigma E_{vis} \geq $ 100 TeV.
+It is illustrated in Figure~\ref{Chirons_distr} which gives the distribution of shower starting position in Chacaltaya two-storey chambers, no. 19, 21 and 22.
+222 hadronic showers of $E_{vis} \geq$ 10 TeV were selected from 82 Chiron--type families of $\Sigma E_{vis} \geq $ 100 TeV.
 The dotted line in the figure shows the attenuation expected by assumption of geometrical mean free path in the chamber materials.
 The experimental results indicate the collision mean free path as small as $\sim $ 1/2-1/3 of the geometrical value. \end{itemize}